 ii.
 UE located so near to the gNB that UL Tx power level is not too large

 iii.
-For higher order CA combination, both intra-band DL fragmented carriers are SCC (Pcell UL is in another band)
+For higher order CA combination, both intra-band DL fragmented carriers are SCC (PCell UL is in another band)

 iv.
 When UE is capable of interference measurement, self-assessment and/or reporting